Sega AM2: AM2 of CRI and SEGA-AM2 Co., Ltd.

 In April 2000, CSK Research Institute (CRI) took management over AM2.
 CRI was a subsidiary of CSK Corporation, which was Sega's parent company at the time, and had previously published Aero Dancing.
 The new division became known as "AM2 of CRI", and Suzuki remained in charge.
 Also in 2000, Sega restructured its arcade and console development teams into nine semi-autonomous studios headed by the company's top designers.
 Sega's design houses were encouraged to experiment and benefited from a relatively lax approval process.
 During the development of Shenmue, Nagoshi requested and was granted his own studio, leaving AM2.

 AM2 developed what Sega hoped would be the Dreamcast's killer app in Shenmue, a "revenge epic in the tradition of Chinese cinema."
 The action-adventure game involved the quest of protagonist Ryo Hazuki to avenge his father's murder, but its main selling point was its rendition of the Japanese city of Yokosuka, which included a level of detail considered unprecedented for a video game.
 Incorporating a simulated day/night cycle with variable weather, non-player characters with regular schedules, and the ability to pick up and examine detailed objects (also introducing the Quick-time event in its modern form), Shenmue went over budget and was rumored to have cost Sega over $50 million.
-Originally planned as the first installment in an 11-part saga, Shenmue was eventually downsized to a trilogy—and only one sequel was ever released.
+Originally planned as the first installment in an 11-part saga, Shenmue was eventually downsized to a trilogy.
 According to Sega of America president Peter Moore, Shenmue sold "extremely well", but the game had no chance of making a profit due to the Dreamcast's limited installed base.
 The high amount Shenmue went over budget was also a factor in the game's lack of profitability.
 Its sequel, Shenmue II, "was completed for a much more reasonable sum".In addition to the mixed reception for Shenmue, IGN's Travis Fahs stated that "the [Dreamcast] era wasn't as kind to [AM2] as earlier years"—citing (among others) F355 Challenge as an "acclaimed" arcade game that "didn't do much at home", and Genki's port of Virtua Fighter 3 as inferior to the arcade version, "which was already a couple years old and never as popular as its predecessors."
 The Virtua Fighter series would experience a "tremendous comeback" with the universally acclaimed Virtua Fighter 4—which saw a console release exclusively on PlayStation 2.
 In Japanese arcades, Virtua Fighter 4 proved to be highly influential with its VF.NET system, paving the way for arcade games with network features.
 The quest mode of Virtua Fighter 4: Evolution on PlayStation 2, used AI mined from players in Japan playing through VF.NET.